vanessavenkataraman/Star-Classification-Project/README.md

 # README
 ## Project Overview
 ### Group Members: Zhiyan (Hermione) Deng, Elizabeth Hora, Vanessa Venkataraman
-#### This respository showcases our group submission for our final project for the DATA-201: Python and Machine Learning course at Tufts University for the completion of the Master's program.
+#### This repository showcases our group submission for our final project for the DATA-201: Python and Machine Learning course at Tufts University for the completion of the Master's program.
 #### In this project, we delved into understanding the differences between stars in various stages of their life cycles.
 Our models, including K Nearest Neighbors, Logistic Regression, Support Vector Machine, and Random Forest, were employed to differentiate between Young Stellar Objects (YSOs), Main Sequence (MS) stars, and Asymptotic Giant Branch (AGB) stars.

 ## Files Description